ingridca8/Project-Manager/Introduction.md

 | * Monitor Project Teams 	| * Communicate progress to stakeholders |	* Prioritize Launches and Adoption |
 | * Advise Projects 	| * Communicate risks & dependencies |	* Collaborate with Sales/Marketing teams |

+## Project Manager Certifications

+Whether you’re looking to be a more effective project contributor, move into project management full time, lead small projects or lead a team that includes project managers, certifications can grow your expertise and validate your skills.
+We don’t just mean the hard skills; project management heavily focuses on soft skills such as communicating, influencing, and leading.
+These skills are equally as important as hard or technical skills.

+With the demand for Project Managers growing exceedingly faster than the supply in the market, professionals who have pursued industry-recognized project management certifications are in high demand.
+The industry-recognized certifications will take your career to the next level.

+   + PMI Project Management Professional (PMP)
+   + PMI Agile Certified Practitioner
+   + PMI Certified Associate in Project Management (CAPM)
+   + Scrum Alliance Certified Scrum Master
+   + CompTIA Project+ Certification
+   + PRINCE2 Practitioner
+   + Scaled Agile Framework (SAFe)

+the project manager plays a pivotal role in delivering the success of a project.
+They drive the vision and consult with key executives and business unit leaders to advance the success of their projects, including their budgets, forecasts, profit and losses (P&L) goals, strategic objectives, performance, and meeting their release schedules.
+The project manager also ensures the success of the project post-launch with a follow-on to maximize the project’s benefits to the organization.

+While the project manager is not expected to perform every role within the organization or project, they have a large sphere of influence.
+Project Managers possess critical technical or domain knowledge, understanding, and expertise to provide the team with effective leadership, communication, mentorship, coordination, and planning.

+The top 2% of project managers distinguish themselves by demonstrating superior relationship and communication skills with a positive attitude.
+These are comparable responsibilities and attributes to the role of a CEO in many organizations.
+Project Managers and CEOs both:

+   + Develop extensive networks across their sphere of influence and beyond
+   + Communicate consistently and predictably
+   + Create, maintain and follow a roadmap/schedule
+   + Have exceptional communication skills (written, verbal and nonverbal)
+   + Incorporate feedback when communicating with stakeholders
+   + Maintain objective views when considering updates or project-related news
+   + Effectively manage budgets, forecasts, and resources

+Truly fearless PMs are the ones that act like CEOs within their organizations: taking risks, owning the outcome vs. the process, and breaking down the status quo to drive value to their company through the use of technology.
+Because in reality, just focusing on the process doesn’t get you there.
+“On time and on budget” doesn’t necessarily mean the product is worth even a single dollar.